erossini/MAUICustomPicker/README.md

 # MAUI Custom Dropdown/Picker

 This code is working with `.NET 8 MAUI` and the `CommunityToolkit.Maui` version 9.0.3.
 The component works for iOS, Android and Windows.
-The component appears
+The component appears like a textbox but when the user clicks on it, the popup appeares and shows the items based on the `ItemTemplate`.
+When the user selects a value, the component shows the value of the property `DisplayMember`.

 ## Usage